 An except to this policy is at the discretion of the Chief Executive officer for the dry hire of plant to neighboring Shires.
 Subject to an appropriate fee as determined by Council as part of the annual fees and Charges.

 To ensure the safe and careful use of Shire property.

-All requests to be in writing and directed to the Works Manager
+All requests to be in writing and directed to the Works Manager for the Mukinbudin townsite.

 5.5 Garden & General Refuse - Pick Up